Docs

 expect(net.runGetMethod<int>(receiverAddress, "received")).toEqual(1);

-Use executeTill<Msg>(...) when you want to run a chain until a particular
+Use executeTill<Msg>(...) to run a chain until a matching transaction appears:

 val routeMessage = createMessage({